khadija-2004/Assignment-4-API-Testing-using-Postman/README.md

 6. Run the collection to see all tests executed, including passing and failing cases.

 **Notes:**
-a.
-Each collection has its own environment variables.
+1. Each collection has its own environment variables.
 Make sure to select the correct environment before running a collection.
-b.
-Dynamic data generation ensures unique test cases on every run.
+2. Dynamic data generation ensures unique test cases on every run.